 Past versions of vSAN made iterative improvements in controlling resync activity. vSAN 5.5 through 6.0 provided some control, but was limited in I/O management capabilities, and only available through the CLI.
-In vSAN 6.6, a throttling mechanism was introduced in the UI allowing a user to define a static limit on resync I/O. Much like previous versions, the mechanism was primarily designed to address temporary conditions.
-It required manual intervention, knowledge of performance metrics, and had limited abilities to control I/O types at specific points in the storage stack. vSAN 6.6.1 introduced an automated mechanism to reduce starvation of I/Os to VMs during heavy resync activity.
+In vSAN 6.6, a manual throttling mechanism was introduced in the UI allowing a user to define a static limit on resync I/O. Much like previous versions, the mechanism was primarily designed to address temporary conditions.
+It required manual intervention, knowledge of performance metrics, had limited abilities to control I/O types at specific points in the storage stack.
+This manual throttling mechanism has been removed from more recent editions of vSAN in favor of the automated Adaptive Resync method described below. vSAN 6.6.1 introduced an automated mechanism to reduce starvation of I/Os to VMs during heavy resync activity.
 While this did reduce conditions of total saturation of resync I/Os, the underlying scheduler could not properly control the types of I/O in an optimal way.

 Adaptive Resync found in vSAN 6.7 and newer is a mechanism to properly regulate the flow of resynchronization I/O versus VM I/O during periods of contention.
 It represents a new level of capabilities and control that allows vSAN to share storage bandwidth resources by I/O class.